 The TSP expenses are the costs of administering the TSP.
-The expenses include:
+The gross expenses include:

 - The management fees for each investment fund,